MaxLeiter/Drift/README.md

 In both `server` and `client`, run `yarn` (if you need yarn, you can download it [here](https://yarnpkg.com/).)
 You can run `yarn dev` in either / both folders to start the server and client with file watching / live reloading.

+To migrate the sqlite database in development, you can use `yarn migrate` to see a list of options.

 ### Production

 `yarn build` in both `client/` and `server/` will produce production code for the client and server respectively.
 The client and server each also have Dockerfiles which you can use with a docker-compose (an example compose will be provided in the near future).

 If you're deploying the front-end to something like Vercel, you'll need to set the root folder to `client/`.

+In production the sqlite database will be automatically migrated to the latest version.

 ### Environment Variables